bgveenstra/2223-simple-login/README.md

 1. We've already told Express to serve a public folder with `app.use(express.static('/public'))`, so make a `public` folder and inside make a `scripts.js` file.
 Then link it with a `<script>` tag in your `signup.ejs`.
 Log something to the console to make sure they're connected.

 1. Set a submit listener on your signup form and use `$.post()` or `$.ajax()` to post the form data to `POST /signup`.
 (Consider using the `serialize()` method to quickly make a data string to send to the server.
 The serialized string will represent a data object: its keys will match the "name" attributes of your html form's inputs, and the each value in the object will be the value of the input field.)
-Since the form is a DOM element, wrap your
+Since the form is a DOM element, wrap your request in `$(document).ready(function(){ ... });`

   ```js